henrysky/astroNN/docs/source/quick_start.rst

 ``custommodelpath`` refers to a list of custom models, absolute path to the python file, multiple paths can be separated by ;.
 Default value is `None` means no path

+``cpufallback`` refers to whether force to use CPU.
+No effect if you are using tensorflow instead of tensorflow-gpu

+``gpu_mem_ratio`` refers to GPU management.
+Set ``True`` to dynamically allocate memory or enter a float smaller then 1 to set the maximum ratio of GPU memory to use or set ``None`` to let astroNN pre-occupy all of available GPU memory

 For whatever reason if you want to reset the configure file: